Home Learning Guidance

 Spanish is taught weekly by specialist teacher Mrs. Barrett.
 Lessons incorporate lots of speaking and listening activities as well as practical and written activities.

-Music lessons are taught weekly by a specialist music teacher.
+Music lessons are taught weekly by Mrs Edwards.
 In year 3 we focus on developing singing voices and vocal range, playing pitched percussion and developing awareness of meter and rhythm through singing games.

 Homework in year 3 is given out on Friday and should be returned on the following Thursday.